smoothemerson/StartingJS/README.md

 - [Access the finished project, online](https://smoothemerson.github.io/StartingJS/)

-- Project given by Rocketseat to get started with Javascript
+- Project given by Rocketseat in Intensive of the Explorer Course